The Grudge 3: Theatrical

+The Grudge 3 received a theatrical release internationally grossing a total of $1.9 million.

 Home media

-The DVD release was originally scheduled for March 24, 2009, but was delayed until May 12, 2009, due to the Blu-ray release of the first film.
-It was issued in 1.85:1 anamorphic widescreen with an English Dolby Digital 5.1 surround track.
+The DVD release was originally scheduled for March 24, 2009, but was delayed until May 12, 2009.
 Two featurettes appear: "Tokyagoaria" documents how the Bulgarian location was made to look like Tokyo and Chicago, and "The Curse Continues" shows how the film ties into the previous two.
 Three deleted scenes also are included.

-A Blu-ray version of the film has yet to be released in the US.
 A Region Free United Kingdom Blu-ray was released on June 1, 2009.